 - Designate funds to pay for students' DACA applications, DACA renewals, or other immigration fees.
-Make sure students know what immigration fees their school will cover and create a simple process for them to access those funds. - Provide free legal support to undocumented students, their families, and undocumented family members of U.S. citizen students by partnering with your institution's law school or legal clinics, or develop partnerships with local nonprofits and immigration attorneys. - Students' success is tied to their families' well-being.
-Supporting the immigration legal needs of students' families increases students' ability to be academically successful.
+Make sure students know what immigration fees their school will cover and create a simple process for them to access those funds. - Provide free legal support to undocumented students and students with undocumented parents by partnering with your institution's law school or legal clinics, or develop partnerships with local nonprofits and immigration attorneys.